Vispyr/vispyr-backend/README.md

 ### Grafana

-Grafana is provisioned with Vispyr's dashboard in its homepage.
+Grafana is provisioned with Vispyr's dashboard on its homepage.
 To build each panel from this dashboard, the above databases are queried in their respective language: PromQL for Prometheus, TraceQL for Tempo and FlameQL for Pyroscope.

 # Learn more